 We recommend having your guests join well in advance for a test call.
 This will allow you to ensure that the guests have a sufficient computer, web browser, camera, and microphone, and a suitable internet connection.

 When guests click your invitation link, their web browser will prompt them to allow the Ecamm website to access their camera and microphone.

 Once permission has been granted, they will be prompted to choose their camera and microphone, and to enter their name.

 When the guest clicks the Join button, you’ll see a notification in the Interview window.
 Accept the incoming call by clicking the green button.

 Note that you will hear a ring chime noise when guests join.
 The chime can be turned off in the Interview section of Ecamm Live’s preferences if you’d prefer not to hear it.

 Each guest also has a volume level slider, which can be used to adjust the guest’s volume as needed.
-Guest can also be muted and unmuted by clicking the speaker icon just to the left of the volume slider.
+Guests can also be muted and unmuted by clicking the icon just to the left of the volume slider.